-Labour frontbencher refuses to endorse attack ad amid accusation of ‘gutter politics’

-Labour frontbencher refuses to endorse attack ad on Sunak as party accused of ‘gutter politics’
+Labour digs in over attack ad against Sunak as outrage over ‘gutter politics’ grows

 A member of Keir Starmer’s shadow cabinet has refused to endorse a controversial Labour attack ad on Rishi Sunak which claimed the prime minister does not think child sex abusers should go to prison.